pedromorgan/flightgear-gallery/README.txt

 This is currently proof of concept.

-The idea is to host the gallery images here on google.
+The idea is to host the gallery images here on google, with a bunch of maintainers.

 This is then called remotely.